Limit on spatial quantum superpositions with massive objects due to phonons: Introduction

-Quantum phenomena with massive objects such as entanglement \cite{Kotler_2021,MercierdeLepinay_2021} and superposition \cite{Schrinski_2023,Bild_2023} have been experimentally realised.
-However, the long-sought-after massive-object superposition over a significant spatial extent, a goal of paramount importance, remains elusive.
-To create such a state, one needs to start with a single object and then apply a splitting force so that the object splits in real space into two exact copies mirroring the original object, but with opposite momentum components.
-According to standard quantum theory, these copies, which are named wavepackets, are not ``elements of reality".
-Namely, we should not consider them as existing unless measured, in which case, only one of the wavepackets will become an element of reality.
-However, quantum theory allows us to calculate the properties of these individual wavepackets as if they were real objects.
-This is crucial as it allows us to evaluate the contrast of an interference pattern that may be formed if the two wavepackets are eventually joined (thus closing a loop in space-time).
+To create a superposition state, one needs to start with a single object and then apply a splitting force so that it splits in real space into two exact copies, wave packet, mirroring the original object, but with opposite momentum components.
+Quantum theory permits us to calculate the properties of these individual wave packets as if they were real objects.
+This is crucial to evaluate the contrast of an interference pattern that may be formed if the two wave packets are eventually joined (thus closing a loop in space-time).
 Such an interference pattern is the only way to prove that indeed a coherent quantum superposition was formed.
-To give an example of the fundamental implications, we recall that because Stern and Gerlach (SG) did not combine the two beams in their seminal experiment to show an interference pattern \cite{Gerlach1922}, a century of debate ensued of whether SG splitting with macroscopic magnets can indeed create a spatial quantum superposition of atoms (see \cite{Margalit2021} and references therein).
-This debate has only recently been experimentally put to rest \cite{Amit_2019,Margalit2021,Keil2021}.
+To give an example of the fundamental implications, we recall that because Stern and Gerlach (SG) did not recombine the two beams in their seminal experiment \cite{Gerlach1922} to show an interference pattern, a century of debate ensued of whether SG splitting can indeed create spatial quantum superpositions (see \cite{Margalit2021} and references therein).
+This debate has only recently been experimentally put to rest \cite{Amit.2019,Margalit2021,Keil2021}.

-In this letter we calculate the developed orthogonality for a spatial superposition of a massive object.
-In simple terms, orthogonality is a measure of how different the two wavepackets have become after the splitting.
-This is also sometimes referred to as ``\emph{welcher Weg} information'' or simply loss of coherence.
-When there is strong orthogonality, no interference pattern is possible, and consequently, no proof can be obtained that a spatial superposition has been formed.

-Standard estimations of orthogonality involve two channels, namely, the coupling to the environment (typically referred to as decoherence \cite{Joos_1985,Zurek1991}), or the imperfect closing of the interferometer loop (imprecise recombination) which has been coined the Humpty-Dumpty effect \cite{Englert1988,Schwinger1988,Scully1989}.
-For minimal orthogonality in the latter process, a complete overlap (identity) of position, momentum, and even wavepacket size and shape, at the recombination point, is required.
-In the following, we assume the above two channels do not produce orthogonality, and we focus our attention only on the topic of this paper, by estimating the amount of orthogonality produced by degrees of freedom which are unique to massive objects, phonons.